-Executive, Administrative, and Professional employees are on a probationary period for the first six months of employment.
+Executive, Administrative and Professional employees are on a probationary period for the first six months of employment.
 Employment during this period is at-will and may be terminated at any time by the Employee or the College.
 The immediate supervisor evaluates job performance at the end of this period and recommends: 1) removal from probation and continuation of employment 2) extension of the probationary period up to an additional three months; or 3) termination of employment.
 The probationary period may not extend beyond a period of nine months.
+Employees who are promoted or transferred to another position are subject to probationary review.